Serpikmin/Archipelago-DragonWarrior/README.md

 Currently, items are silently added to the player's inventory.
 If it is full, a filler item will be dropped for a quest item.
 Otherwise the item is ignored.

-## Future plans:
+## Future plans (roughly ordered):

 - (Nearly) Full suite of options from the [DWRandomizer](https://dwrandomizer.com/)
 - Add the three search spots to the item/location pool (Fairy Flute, Erdrick's Token, Erdrick's Armor)
 - Add equipment shop slots as locations and create progressive equipment
-- Add boss kills as checks (Green Dragon, Golem, Knight Aberrant)
+- Add boss kills as checks (Green Dragon, Golem, Axe Knight)
 - Spellsanity/Levelsanity
+- Deathlink